kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/triangle-rasterizer/README.md

 This tutorial will work best if you have some knowledge of maths, programming and binary numbers, but otherwise no particular background or skill set is needed.

-The main topics are:
+The main takeaways are:

 - an outline of the most common rasterization method
 - the problems floating point number representations can introduce
 - an intro to the fixed point number representation, and how it relates to subpixels
-- using incremental calculations to get a 10x performance gain
+- incremental calculations in the rasterizer can give a 10x performance gain

 But now, let's get started!